 If you need help with your truck accident case in Sacramento or surrounding counties, contact John M. O'Brien & Associates today.
 The sooner you call, the easier it is for us to work together to identify and preserve the evidence in your favor.
 We prepare every case as if it's going to go to trial, which leads to both better and quicker settlements and better verdicts if a settlement isn't possible.

 Our firm is large enough to stand up to the tactics of the defendants and small enough to treat you and your family with the respect and concern you deserve.
 Simply put: we get results.

 RECENT TRUCK ACCIDENTS VERDICTS & SETTLEMENTS

-In January 2012, John M. O'Brien & Associates started trial against a trucking company in a case involving the wrongful death a 20-year-old man who was riding as a passenger in a vehicle driven by a close friend, who was also killed.
-The… Read more
+In January 2012, Sacramento & Elk Grove-based John M. O'Brien & Associates started trial against a trucking company in a case involving the wrongful death a 20-year-old man who was riding as a passenger in a vehicle driven by a close… Read more

-In February 2015, John M. O'Brien & Associates settled a trucking accident case for the family of a man who was killed when his car was rear ended by a semi-truck driver.
-While approaching the intersection where our client was stopped fo… Read more
+In February 2015, Sacramento & Elk Grove-based John M. O'Brien & Associates settled a trucking accident case for the family of a man who was killed when his car was rear ended by a semi-truck driver.
+While approaching the intersectio… Read more

-In January 2016, John M. O'Brien & Associates settled a case for the parents of a deceased 22-year-old exchange student from China.
-On April 10, 2014, the student was riding his bicycle on the way to class at San Marcos College in Southern Cal… Read more
+In January 2016, Sacramento & Elk Grove-based John M. O'Brien & Associates settled a case for the parents of a deceased 22-year-old exchange student from China.
+On April 10, 2014, the student was riding his bicycle on the way to class at S… Read more

 WHAT OUR CLIENTS SAY ABOUT THEIR CASES